Sudhanshupusp/hacathon-website-test-/README.md

-# UCET Hacks 2025 | Utpattithon Website
+# UCET Hacks 2025 | Ucet Hacks 2025 Website

 A clean, responsive, and animated landing page for the **UCET Hacks 2025** hackathon event organized by **UCET VBU**.